The Kellogg Company

 Sustainability is at the heart of an effort between TNC and the Kellogg Company to incentivize conservation agriculture practices among corn, wheat and rice farmers in the Mississippi River Basin and Great Lakes regions.

-Through a gift from the Kellogg Company to TNC, our goal is to provide thousands farmers with funds and technical assistance to implement conservation practices (i.e., cover cropping, conservation tillage, nutrient management, vegetative buffers, irrigation efficiency and wetland restoration), and demonstrate that agriculture can contribute significantly to improved environmental outcomes.
+Through a gift from the Kellogg Company to TNC, our goal is to provide thousands of farmers with funds and technical assistance to implement conservation practices (i.e., cover cropping, conservation tillage, nutrient management, vegetative buffers, irrigation efficiency and wetland restoration), and demonstrate that agriculture can contribute significantly to improved environmental outcomes.
 This effort will not only help farmers increase their soil health and crop productivity, but it will help to improve water quality and aquatic habitat in local streams and wetlands.

-The 3-year project is touching down in five distinct geographies.
+The 3-year project is touching down in four distinct geographies.
 Efforts in each of these places will include three elements that build upon one another in each subsequent year: farmer outreach and education; measurement and documentation of continuous improvement; and practice implementation.
 With support from the Kellogg Company, here’s what TNC is doing:

 Upper Cache River Basin, Arkansas

 Arkansas is the leading producer of rice in the United States, providing about 46% of the nation's supply.
 Fully funded by Kellogg’s gift, TNC is supplying rice farmers with timers and electronic shut-off valves for well pumps as a means to efficiently manage their irrigation practices.
 Farmers can use these pump timers to easily shut off their well pumps once fields are optimally irrigated – a practice that would not always be possible otherwise.
 Ultimately, pump timers will reduce field runoff and erosion, thereby reducing energy costs for the farmer and decreasing harmful nutrient runoff to surrounding waterways that connect to the Mississippi River and the Gulf of Mexico.
+Learn more here.

 Illinois has a number of existing sustainable agriculture programs and partners, but lacks consistent messaging, shared resources and information, and support networks.
 As a member of the Illinois Sustainable Ag Partnership (ISAP), TNC is working to unify these programs and translate technical information into best practices.
-Kellogg’s funding will allow TNC to help expand resources to corn producers by providing mini-grants to S.T.A.R. program representatives who will offer technical advice and one-on-one consultations to farmers interested in participating in the program.
+Kellogg’s funding will allow TNC to help expand resources to corn producers by providing mini grants to S.T.A.R. program representatives who will offer technical advice and one-on-one consultations to farmers interested in participating in the program.
 TNC will also establish a cost-share program to incentivize edge-of-field practices like saturated buffers and constructed wetlands, which tend to be costlier to implement and, thus, are often overlooked by farmers.
 Lastly, TNC is working to establish a farmer-led peer network that allows producers to engage with and learn from each other.

 Saginaw Bay, Michigan